-The performance of the data network connecting Agents to Amazon Connect is important from both voice quality and softphone performance perspectives.
+The performance of the data network connecting Agents to the CCaaS environment is important from both voice quality and softphone performance perspectives.

-Operata captures the three parameters of network performance, for every second of every call:
+Operata captures five parameters of network performance, for every second of every call:

-Packet loss - the percentage of packets lost
+Inbound and Outbound Packet loss - the percentage of inbound packets lost.

-These three parameters are used to calculate a MOS score using the ITU-T G.107 standard, which indicates the likely voice quality.
+The three inbound parameters are used to calculate the displayed MOS scores in Canvas, using the ITU-T G.107 standard, which indicates the likely quality of voice.

 As importantly it indicates where network performance could have an impact on the performance of softphone features and its connectivity.